Back to wiki

 What is Plex?

-Plex is a piece of software comprised of a server application (Plex Media Server) and a client in the form of one of Plex applications.
+Plex is a piece of software comprised of a server application (Plex Media Server) and a client in the form of one of the Plex applications.

 The Plex Media Server is responsible for identifying/indexing, transcoding and finally streaming your media files to a Plex app.
 Let's run through these things and tell you how we decided to handle each of those.